 Most culinary schools devote part of their curriculum to Mediterranean cuisine and some smaller private cooking schools in America and Europe specialize in teaching this style of food.
 Some of the dishes you might learn to make include salmon in parchment, stuffed grape leaves, lemon and thyme yogurt cake or bulgur soup with ratatouille and fresh herbs.

 As a culinary school graduate, you can use your honed cooking skills to create and execute Mediterranean menus for a restaurant, catering or private chef business.
-Top chefs like Fabio Viviani, owner and executive chef of Café Firenze Italian Restaurant and Martini Bar in Ventura County, have made a fabulous career out of serving Mediterranean cuisine combined with classical training in Italian, French and Spanish cooking.
+Chefs like Fabio Viviani, owner and executive chef of Café Firenze Italian Restaurant and Martini Bar in Ventura County, have made a fabulous career out of serving Mediterranean cuisine combined with classical training in Italian, French and Spanish cooking.

 From an intensive cooking workshop to an advanced culinary degree program , you can hop on board the Mediterranean culinary arts train and find yourself making spinach, olive and feta-stuffed tiropitas, or even tilapia fish stew with saffron in no time.